Americans less likely to trust Facebook than rivals on personal data: Reuters/Ipsos poll

 The Reuters/Ipsos poll was conducted online in English throughout the United States.
 It gathered responses from 2,237 people and has a credibility interval, a measure of accuracy, of 2 percentage points.
 (Graphic: tmsnrt.rs/2pA8DoG)

-Facebook, the world’s largest social media firm, has been offering apologies as it tries to repair its reputation among users, advertisers, lawmakers and investors for mistakes that let 50 million users’ data get into the hands of political consultancy Cambridge Analytica.
+Facebook, the world's largest social media firm, has been offering apologies as it tries to repair its reputation among users, advertisers, lawmakers and investors for mistakes that let 50 million users' data get into the hands of political consultancy Cambridge Analytica.
+(Graphic: Poll data - tmsnrt.rs/2pFHBfN)

 Facebook shares tumbled 14 percent last week, while the hashtag #DeleteFacebook gained traction online and the company’s chief executive officer, Mark Zuckerberg, faced demands that he appear before U.S. lawmakers to testify in a hearing.